 Ms. Maria Otero currently serves on the board of directors of Development Alternatives Inc., a global development company.
-Ms. Otero’s expansive career focused on empowering those less fortunate around the world, leadership roles, extensive public service and microfinance experience help Herbalife Nutrition deliver on its purpose of making the world healthier and happier.
+Ms. Otero’s expansive career focused on empowering those less fortunate around the world, leadership roles, extensive public service and microfinance experience help Herbalife Nutrition deliver on its mission to help people live healthy active lifestyles.

 From 2000 to 2009 Ms. Otero served as President and CEO of Accion International, a global microfinance organization operating in 26 countries.
 In that capacity, she chaired the board of Accion Investments, a global equity investment fund and represented Accion on the board of several microfinance banks.
 Ms. Otero also worked as an economist for Latin America and the Caribbean in the Women in Development Office of USAID.
 She is a member of the Council of Foreign Relations.